Experimental investigation relating free-surface features to sub-surface turbulence: Field of view effects on correlations

 In our study, the detection and counting of surface features as well as averaging of horizontal divergence was performed in a field of view (FOV) adjusted so that data from DNS and experiments could be fairly compared.
-Clearly, an interrogation window of appropriate size is necessary: A window that is too small will capture only parts of large upwelling events and potentially miss spatially nonlocal correlations.
+Clearly, a FOV of appropriate size is necessary: A window that is too small will capture only parts of large upwelling events and potentially miss spatially nonlocal correlations.
 A window much bigger than ours, large enough to contain several independent upwelling boils at the same time, would lose the ability to ascribe a local surge in surface features with its concomitant upwelling event.
-We will therefore briefly demonstrate that our interrogation window size is appropriate for our purposes for the correlation between the time series of (1) the surface divergence and detected surface structures and (2) the surface divergence and the subsurface horizontal divergence.
+We therefore briefly demonstrate that the size of our FOV is appropriate for our purposes for the correlation between the time series of (1) the surface divergence and detected surface structures and (2) the surface divergence and the subsurface horizontal divergence.

-Figure~\ref{fig:windowed_correlations} investigates the effect of changing interrogation window size by showing the highest values of the normalised cross-correlation between the time series of mean-square surface divergence \(\meanH{\beta_{s,w}^2}(t)\) and time series of detected structures on the surface for different interrogation window sizes for Case 1, where $L_{FOV}$ and $L_{DNS}$ denote the horizontal length of the (quadratic) FOV and $xy$-plane in the DNS, respectively, and the subscript $w$ denotes that the results are for a specific window size.
-The time series for surface structures are either time series of the number of detected dimples, \(N_{d,w}(t)\) (as used by \Babiker), the area covered by scars, \(S_{s,w}(t)\), or the total area of structures (dimples and scars), \(S_{w}(t)\), within the interrogation window.
+Figure~\ref{fig:windowed_correlations} depicts the effect of changing the size of the field of view by showing the highest values of the normalized cross-correlation between the time series of mean-square surface divergence \(\meanH{\beta_{s,w}^2}(t)\) and time series of detected structures on the surface for different $l = L_{FOV}/L_{DNS}$ for Case 1, where $L_{FOV}$ and $L_{DNS}$ denote the horizontal length of the (quadratic) FOV and $xy$-plane in the DNS, respectively, and the subscript $w$ denotes that the results are for a specific window size.
+The time series for surface structures are either time series of the number of detected dimples, \(N_{d,w}(t)\), the area covered by scars, \(S_{s,w}(t)\), or the total area of structures (dimples and scars), \(S_{w}(t)\), within the FOV.
 While the number of dimples is straightforward to identify, area is a better measure for scars, since small parameter changes in the scar detection may result in splitting up scars into multiple or combining several scars into one.
 Every data point is computed using sliding window averaging, with a step size of $0.05$ times the horizontal domain length.
 The peak value of the correlation between the time series is used in the averaging.